 In the wake of the 2008 financial crisis, banks started making consumer lending stricter.
-Cheap, quick loans became difficult to acquire.
-Some consumers found it difficult to get loans even though they had good credit history.
+Cheap, quick loans became challenging to acquire.
+Some consumers found it difficult to get loans even though they had a good credit history.
 The environment of scarce credit and lengthy approval process became an opportunity for the alternative finance market, resulting in the growth of the peer-to-peer (P2P) lending space.

 P2P lending utilizes online platforms to connect investors and borrowers, solving the issue of costly and time-consuming credit approval.
 The business model offers a cheaper and more accessible alternative credit solution.
-P2P lending has grown worldwide, and has become one of the fastest growing areas of alternative finance.
+P2P lending has grown worldwide and has become one of the fastest growing areas of alternative finance.
 But will this growth continue in the future?

-The Growth of P2P Lending
+The growth of P2P lending

 P2P lending connects individuals with surplus money to invest with those seeking a loan.
 Depending on the P2P lending platform, one can apply for personal loans or small business loans.
 Add technology and alternative data utilization to the mix and you have a powerful new credit solution.

 What was once a form of alternative finance is now entering the mainstream.
-The P2P lending industry is transitioning from its startup phase into adolescence and is moving fast towards becoming a high growth, mature, and stable market, which will bring great benefits to consumers of financial services.
+The P2P lending industry is transitioning from its startup phase into adolescence and is moving fast towards becoming a high growth, mature, and stable market, which will bring significant benefits to consumers of financial services.

 So far, the industry has grown up without any significant growing pains.
 Defaults have stabilized and the market has continued to grow.